pranaysuyash/sig_ext_fastapi_react/docs/ALTERNATIVE_DISTRIBUTION_CHANNELS.md

 **Recommendation:** **Not Recommended for Launch** - Too complex and expensive for a single product.
 Consider later if you expand product line.

 **Setup Effort:** High (8-12 hours)

 ---

+### 4b. **Shopify App Store** (apps.shopify.com)
+**Type:** App marketplace for Shopify merchants
+**Best For:** Tools that integrate with Shopify stores
+**Model:** Build a Shopify app that merchants install

+**⚠️ IMPORTANT:** This is NOT for selling desktop software!
+This is for building apps that integrate WITH Shopify stores.

+**Fees:**
+- Free to list
+- If you charge: Shopify takes 0% for first $1M revenue
+- After $1M: 15% revenue share
+- OR use Shopify Billing API (various plans)

+**How It Works:**
+- You build an app that integrates with Shopify
+- Merchants install your app in their Shopify store
+- Your app adds functionality to their store
+- Examples: Inventory management, email marketing, shipping tools

+**Why SignKit Doesn't Fit:**
+- ❌ SignKit is a desktop app, not a Shopify integration
+- ❌ Shopify App Store is for merchant tools, not end-user software
+- ❌ Would need to completely rebuild as web-based Shopify app
+- ❌ Different use case (merchants vs. general users)

+**Could You Build a Shopify Version?**
+- Theoretically yes - "Signature Extractor for Shopify Merchants"
+- Would need to be web-based, run in browser
+- Help merchants extract signatures from documents
+- But this is a completely different product

+**Recommendation:** **Not Applicable** - Shopify App Store is for merchant tools, not desktop software.
+SignKit doesn't fit this model.

+**Alternative:** If you wanted to reach Shopify merchants, you could:
+1. Build a web-based version as a Shopify app
+2. Market SignKit directly to Shopify merchants (they're a target audience!)
+3. Partner with Shopify app developers who need signature extraction

+**Setup Effort:** N/A (wrong platform for desktop software)

+---